National Taco Day is Tuesday, October 4th!

-Make plans to join us for Lunch or Dinner on Monday, October 4th to Celebrate National Taco Day and order any of our delicious Taco options (with your choice of flour or corn tortillas, refried pinto beans, and Spanish rice):
+Talk about Taco Tuesday!
+Make plans to join us for Lunch or Dinner on Tuesday, October 4th to Celebrate National Taco Day and order any of our delicious Taco options (with your choice of flour or corn tortillas, refried pinto beans, and Spanish rice):

 - Red Snapper Tacos